-Gamma-ray bursts - flashes of gamma-ray energy detected by satellites about once per day lasting about 10 to 30 seconds.
+Gamma-ray bursts - flashes of gamma-ray energy detected by satellites.
+They occur about once per day and last about 30 seconds.

 Distribution in space - the gamma-ray bursts occur randomly all over the sky, so they are not associated with our Galaxy.